chpc-tech-eval/scc/tutorial2/README.md

 <u>In this tutorial you will:</u>

 - [ ] Install a web server.
-- [ ] Create an SSH tunnel to access your web service.
+- [ ] Create an ssh tunnel to access your web service.
 - [ ] Create new local user accounts.
 - [ ] Add local system users to sudoers file for root access.
 - [ ] Share directories between computers.